marcellbarsony/notes/CCNA/1.0_Network_fundamentals/1.4_Identify_interface_and_cable_issues/Collision_domain.md

 ## Collision domain

 A **collision domain** is the part of the network where packet collisions can occur.
-A collision occurs when two devices send a packet at the same ime on the shared network segment.
+A collision occurs when two devices send a packet at the same time on the shared network segment.
 When packets collide, both devices mst send the packets again.

 Collisions are often in a **hub** environment, because each port is in the same collision domain.<br>